-ALLEGATION OF NEGLECT Type of referral/report Intervention guidelines Social Services and police will undertake the Child Protection Section 47 enquiries jointly.
+ALLEGATION OF NEGLECT Type of referral/report Intervention guidelines Allegation/report of serious neglect indicating the neglect is persistent and severe, and a child is suffering or likely to suffer significant harm.
+Social Services and police will undertake the Child Protection Section 47 enquiries jointly.